Why It Works

 2 fresh limes or calamansi, quartered

-Place 1/2 cup oil and two-thirds of the garlic in a small saucepan over medium heat.
+Place 1/2 cup oil and 2/3 of the garlic in a small saucepan over medium heat.
 Cook, stirring occasionally, until garlic turns light golden brown.
-Transfer garlic to fine mesh strainer and drain.
+Transfer garlic to fine-mesh strainer and drain.
 Spread garlic out on a paper towel-lined plate and set aside.

 In a large Dutch oven or soup pot, heat remaining 3 tablespoons oil over medium-high heat until shimmering.
 Add chicken and cook, stirring occasionally, until browned, about 6 minutes.
 Add onion and cook, stirring and scraping, until onions soften and release their liquid, about 3 minutes.
 Stir in ginger and remaining garlic and cook until onions begin to brown, about 3 minutes.
 Stir in fish sauce and pepper and cook for 1 minute.
 Add rice and stir until well coated.